 What is House Hacking?

-You get a house which has rental potential, and rent out your additional rooms or units to other people (friends, Craigslist people, strangers, etc.)
+House hacking allows you to live for relatively cheap, or free, by owning a house and renting out your additional rooms or units to other people (friends, Craigslist people, strangers, etc.).

 House hacking allows you to get into the real estate game and also have your housing subsidized by roommates or tenants.
 This post will give you a “House Hacking 101” lesson, starting with the basics.